10Maruf/VCF-Generator/README.md

 ******Features**:****
 Input names, email addresses, and phone numbers.
-Generate VCF files with contact information.
+<br>Generate VCF files with contact information.
 **NOTE: Please download the VCF Generator.exe file only.**
 Import/Install the .vcf file in your phone or windows.